ibexa/documentation-developer/docs/extending/custom_icons.md

 !!! note "Icons format"

-    All icons should be in SVG format with `symbol` so they can display properly in Back Office.
+    All icons should be in SVG format with `symbol` so they can display properly in the Back Office.

 ### Custom icons in Twig templates